r3coder/simple-slack-bot/README.md

 ### `slackBot.SetToken(token)`
 **Mandatory**.
 Sets the token for slackBot.
 ### `slackBot.SetProcessInfo(name)`
 Set Process Information manually.
 Useful on docker environment.
 ### `slackBot.SetChannel(channel)`
 Sets a channel to send message.
 If called again, it will change default channel.
 Sends a message to the channel.
+### `slackBot.ResetStartTime()`
+Resets `startTime` which used to calculate estimated time.
+Use this to measure more time specifically like just before start of the training.

 ### `slackBot.SendProgress(progress, [estimated, length, message, channel])`
 Sends progress message to the channel.